 5. Analysing Customer Feedback:

 Don’t let the volume of feedback put you off as word clouds are an excellent means for processing verbatim customer conversations to obtain quick and clear insights.
-Such conversations can be a great source of insights for developing hypothesis for A/B and multivariate tests.
+Such conversations can be a great source of insights for developing hypothesis for A/B tests.

 However, before proceeding with using a word cloud to analyse customer conversations it is wise to do some preparatory work to clean up your transcripts or survey responses.
 Otherwise you may find that duplicate feedback or similar meaning terms reduce the effectiveness of your word cloud at communicating key insights.

 It’s not uncommon for some visitors to answer a survey or leave feedback multiple times.
 Unless this is dealt with a single customer can skew your analysis, especially if they have repeated the same comments on multiple occasions.

 This is often easy to spot if the respondent has to leave an email address or another unique identifier.
 Once you have identified the culprits go through and review their feedback and delete all but the first response.
 It’s better to be consistent with your method as otherwise you will be bringing in subjective bias into the analysis.

 I once launched a poll on a homepage on a mobile responsive website by asking the open-ended question; “What is missing on this page?”
 We received lots of comments from mobile visitors about being unable to login, sign in or see the login box.
 All of these responses obviously related to the same issue and so it was sensible to combine the terms.
 This can easily be done by using the “Replace” function in a spreadsheet.

 It’s also worth looking out for plurals and replacing such terms with the singular version of the word.
 Acronyms can also be problematic if some respondents use the full phrase and so search for such inconsistencies to replace acronyms where necessary.